NillionNetwork/nillion-docs/docs/quickstart-blind-app.md

 import UnderstandingProgram from './\_understanding-first-nada-program.mdx';
 import CompileRunTest from './\_quickstart-compile-run-test.mdx';

-# Build a Blind App with the cra-nillion starter repo
+# Build a Blind App

 :::info